rkruegs123/idp-design/README.md

     --seq-length <LENGTH> \
     --histidine-not-charged
 ```
-- `TARGET-POS-CHARGE-RATIO`: minimum fraction of the sequence that must be positively charged
+- `TARGET-POS-CHARGE-RATIO`: minimum fraction of the sequence that must be positively charged.
-- `TARGET-NEG-CHARGE-RATIO`: minimum fraction of the sequence that must be negatively charged
+- `TARGET-NEG-CHARGE-RATIO`: minimum fraction of the sequence that must be negatively charged.
+- Results will be stored in `output/RUN-NAME`.

 Note that `TARGET-POS-CHARGE-RATIO + TARGET-NEG-CHARGE-RATIO` cannot exceed `1.0`.
 In practice, we find improved performance if their sum is slightly less than `1.0`.